UOA-CS732-SE750-Students-2023/project-group-opulent-oysters/README.md

 6. Minghao Lin (mlin538)

 ## Project Overview
 Our project is aimed to provide an inclusive, user-friendly "party playlist" music streaming application where anyone at a party can add and upvote their favourite songs to play.
 The application is web-based using MongoDB as the database, ASP.NET Core as the backend, and React as the frontend.
 Our app is also powered by Spotify, as we utilise their API and services to play music.
+We also use the spotify-lyric-API provided by Akash R Chandran.

 ## Features
 - Users can choose to "Join" or "Host" a room